Anthony Dawson: Career

-He had two other memorable roles on his return to Britain, including the evil Marques Siniestro in Hammer's The Curse of the Werewolf (1961) and henchman Professor Dent in the first James Bond film, Dr. No (1962).
+In 1956, he appeared in an episode of the TV series The Buccaneers 'The Hand of the Hawk', starring Robert Shaw.
+On his return to United Kingdom he had two other memorable roles, including the evil Marques Siniestro in Hammer's The Curse of the Werewolf (1961) and henchman Professor Dent in the first James Bond film, Dr. No (1962).

 Throughout his career he could often be found in the films of director Terence Young, including the aforementioned Dr. No, They Were Not Divided (1950), Valley of Eagles (1951), The Amorous Adventures of Moll Flanders (1965), Triple Cross (1966), Red Sun (1971), Inchon (1982) and The Jigsaw Man (1983).
 Young also cast him as the physical presence of Ernst Stavro Blofeld in his Bond films From Russia with Love (1963) and Thunderball (1965), stroking the ubiquitous white cat.
 His face was never seen, however, and Blofeld's voice was provided by Eric Pohlmann.
 Dawson appeared alongside fellow Bond veterans Adolfo Celi, Lois Maxwell and Bernard Lee in the Italian Bond knockoff O.K.
 Connery.

-After the early 1960s, his roles got progressively smaller, but he continued to act until his death.
+After the 1960s, his roles got progressively smaller.
+He moved to Rome in the latter part of the decade, appearing primarily in Italian films.
+He had roles in several in Spaghetti Westerns, including Death Rides a Horse with Lee Van Cleef and John Phillip Law, and A Sky Full of Stars for a Roof with Giuliano Gemma.
+He played Nazi official Wilhelm Harster in Massacre in Rome, a controversial drama about the Ardeatine massacre during World War II.
+One of his last roles was in the cult horror comedy Ghoulies II.

+Dawson was unconnected with the Italian film director Antonio Margheriti, who used the pseudonym Anthony M. Dawson, causing occasional confusion between the two.

+Personal life

+Dawson married Carol Leila Filby in 1956.

 Death

-He died in East Sussex of cancer at the age of 75 in January 1992.
+Dawson died in Lewes, East Sussex of cancer at the age of 75 on 8 January 1992.